Skip to Content

 We also understand the practical realities and unintended consequences of retaining property that is no longer suited for current needs or realities.
 Continued ownership might be a burden or challenge your commitment to responsible stewardship.
 The time, energy, and financial resources it requires could be directed elsewhere for a greater purpose.

-In this session, we will provide a thoughtful approach to the complex and often difficult discernment that religious institutes face when making decisions related to property.
-We will address both the emotional and practical realities that contribute to the complexity, how to identify and align your priorities, and how to navigate competing values.
+In this session, we provided a thoughtful approach to the complex and often difficult discernment that religious institutes face when making decisions related to property.
+We addressed both the emotional and practical realities that contribute to the complexity, how to identify and align your priorities, and how to navigate competing values.

 Learning objective: